thombashi/pytablewriter/README.rst

 Set alignment for each column
 -------------------------------
 ``pytablewriter`` will automatically set alignment for each column by data types.
-You can also set alignment for each column manually by ``align_list`` attribute of writer classes.
+You can set alignment for each column manually by ``align_list`` attribute of writer classes.

 :Sample Code:
     .. code-block:: python